Floorp-Projects/Floorp/taskcluster/docs/docker-images.rst

 Landing docker registry images takes a little more care.

-Begin by bumping the ``VERSION``.
-Once the new version of the image has been built and tested locally, push it to the docker registry and make note of the resulting repo digest.
-Put this value in the ``HASH`` file for the ``decision`` image and in ``taskcluster/taskgraph/transforms/docker_image.py`` for the ``image_builder`` image.
+Once a new version of the image has been built and tested locally, push it to the docker registry and make note of the resulting repo digest.
+Put this value in the ``HASH`` file, and update any references to the image in the code or task definitions.

 The change is now safe to use in Try pushes.

-Note that ``image_builder`` change can be tested directly in try pushes without using a registry, as the in-registry ``image_builder`` image is used to build a task image which is then used to build other images.
-It is referenced by hash in ``taskcluster/taskgraph/transforms/docker_image.py``.

 Special Dockerfile Syntax
 -------------------------